sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_3_structural_queries.md

 Parameter | Type | Description
 --- | --- | ---
-agencyID | *string compliant with the SDMX common:NCNameIDType* | The agency maintaining the artefact to be returned. resourceID | *string compliant with the SDMX common:IDType* | The id of the artefact to be returned. version | *string compliant with the SDMX common:VersionType* | The version of the artefact to be returned.
+agencyID | A string compliant with the SDMX *common:NCNameIDType* | The agency maintaining the artefact to be returned. resourceID | A string compliant with the SDMX *common:IDType* | The id of the artefact to be returned. version | A string compliant with the SDMX *common:VersionType* | The version of the artefact to be returned.

 The parameters mentioned above are specified using the following syntax:

     protocol://ws-entry-point/resource/agencyID/resourceID/version

 Furthermore, some keywords may be used: